top of page

 Matariki is the Māori tradition that marks the rising of the star cluster Matariki Pleiades.
 Matariki signals the start of the Māori new year and is a time of commemorating the passing of loved ones, making plans for the upcoming year, feastings, celebrating and giving thanks for the harvest.

-The entire Napier Hastings shoreline will be set on fire on Saturday July 15 in a project organisers hope will become an annual Matariki tradition.
+The entire Napier Hastings shoreline will be set on fire on Saturday 29 June.
+There will be beacon of fires along Matau a Maui.

 Called Matariki Mahuika/Home Fires, the project has won the OK from Fire and Emergency New Zealand and local councils.